Himanshusabale/Crop-Recommendation-System/README.md

 - **Interactivity**: Vanilla JavaScript with async/await

 ### Model Training
-The system includes a training function that generates sample data and trains a LightGBM model.
+The system includes a training function that generates sample data and trains a RandomForest model.
 In a production environment, you would:

 1. Replace the sample data generation with your actual dataset
 2. Use the trained model from your Jupyter notebook